younes-makhtoum/artificial-intelligence-quiz-app/README.md

 --> The goal was to create an educational app that quizzes a user about a chosen topic.

+Project specifications can be found [here](../blob/master/udacity-abn-quiz-app-specifications.pdf)

 --> I chose the topic of <b>Artificial Intelligence</b>.

-Below is the list of chosen sections and questions for this quiz :
+--> Below is the list of chosen sections and questions for this quiz :

 ![alt tag](udacity-abn-quiz-app-themes-questions.PNG?raw=true)